shpi/one_avr_firmware_std/README.md

-# SHPI.zero Basic ATmega32u4 Firmware
+# SHPI.one Basic ATmega32u4 Firmware

 Basic firmware for ATmega32u4 as I2C-Slave